-Therefore, while setting up a digital learning project for a government school, adoption by the users is the first yardstick which should be evaluated.
+Therefore, while setting up a digital learning project for a government school, adoption of the devices by the users for learning is the first yardstick which should be evaluated.
 The real adoption and skill development happens when the users first happily adopts digital for a purpose, else there are chances of it falling off like a training program or a one time propaganda.
 Since, government is also emphasising a lot on Digital Saksharta and Digital Literacy Mission, they are also realising that Digital is a means and not an end itself.

 Therefore proactive, happy and natural adoption is the first biggest step and impact.
 Before we confuse you, by adoption we refer to a user becoming comfortable with operating the device, learning to switch it ON/OFF, being able to navigate through the platform, understanding how to use apps and other features on the device.

-It has been observed that with the students in government schools, typically complete adoption takes about 3 to 4 months.
+As per what we did observe, with the students in government schools, typically complete adoption takes about 3 to 4 months.
 During these times, children are very edgy moving from one content piece to another spending very little time on any one particular video or a digital book.
 They are experimenting, there is a lot of initial excitement, curiosity and it makes them very hyper.

 We therefore do not see a very structured path which a child takes, nor do we see any structured approach to learning.
 Should we then consider changing the approach to a more guided one rather than student centric one?

 Imagine a 10 year old kid from a rural village.
 This kid may be seeing a tablet for the first time in his/her life.
 OR even if he/she has seen the device before, they are getting it in their hands for such a long time in their school for the first time.
 Imagine the kind of rush that kid will be feeling.
 Rather than curbing it, the right approach must be to encourage that feeling.
 Eventually, you will realise that it will lead to natural and proactive adoption.
 Once that happens, the kid will settle down happily.
 He/she will start to proactively use the learning content with genuine interest in learning.